“Self Portrait as Saint Sebastian” by Christopher Olwage

 Starting in the Renaissance, Sebastian has been painted many times as a near-naked youth writing in a mixture of pleasure and pain.
 The homoeroticism is obvious.

-Other blogs have already compiled the St. Sebastian masterpieces from art history, so I will simply post one example and refer readers to the best online collection of Sebastian art that I have found:
+Other blogs have already compiled the St. Sebastian masterpieces from art history, so the Jesus in Love Blog simply posts one example and refers readers to the best of many online collections of Sebastian art:

 Saint Sebastian: The Homoerotic Patron of Gay Men (Artwork I Love Blog)

-Saint Sebastian is a favorite subject of contemporary gay artist Tony De Carlo, whose work is at the top of this post.
+Saint Sebastian is a favorite subject of contemporary gay artist Tony De Carlo (1956-2014), whose work is at the top of this post.
 He began his ongoing Sebastian series in the 1980s in response to the AIDS crisis.
 It has grown to more than 40 pictures.

 “I chose him because he was known as the Patron Protector Saint Against the Plague, as the Plague was sweeping Europe,” De Carlo said in an interview with the Jesus in Love Blog.
 “It wasn't until the year 2001 when I went into a Catholic store in New Mexico, picked up a pewter statue of Saint Sebastian, and saw a label on the bottom that said ‘Patron Saint of Homosexuals.’”